 I once spent a long weekend in Japan with him, he flew to Maryland next, and then when his grandfather died several months later, we met one another in Tulsa, Oklahoma.
 One Christmas break I spent three weeks with him in Japan, and then he was sent to a school in Biloxi, Mississippi where we spent a wonderful week together (over spring break) months before Hurricane Katrina struck.
 Florida, Virginia, Texas, Pennsylvania…it didn’t matter where the other was; we would fly to be together.

-We also were both dirt-poor and any extra money we could get our hands on was spent on airline tickets.
+We also were both dirt-poor and any extra money we could get our hands on was spent on plane tickets.
 This meant that whatever we did in-between being together had to be cheap and effective.

 Creative Long Distance Dating Ideas

-We tried almost everything.
+We tried almost everything while time zones apart.

-We wrote letters and included little tokens of affection, like a chocolate, a photo of something we had seen, a snippet of something we were reading with our own notes in the margins, confetti, stickers, a spritz of cologne/perfume, magazine articles the other might enjoy, etc.
+We wrote letters and included little tokens of affection, like a chocolate, a photo of something we had seen, a snippet of something we were reading with our own notes in the margins, confetti, stickers, a spritz of cologne/perfume, magazine articles the other might enjoy, etc. Any romantic gesture we could think of, we would do.

 After each trip I would develop the photos we had taken and send him copies in a letter.